-PHAs also have the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by the PHA is deemed received by the owner (e.g., upon mailing by the PHA or actual receipt by the owner).
+PHAs also have the discretion to add language to Part A of the HAP contract that defines when the housing assistance payment by the PHA is deemed received by the owner (e.g., upon direct deposit by the PHA or actual receipt by the owner).

-The SHA shall consider the housing assistance payment as received by the owner upon the mailing by the SHA.
+The SHA shall consider the housing assistance payment as received by the owner upon the direct deposit by the SHA.